asta12/dh2642-project/README.md

 ### src/presenters

+- *homePresenter*:
+Responsible for handling the homeView the first thing the user sees when entering the page.
+The view contains a button which when clicked either takes the user to the register page or to the game, depending on if the user is already logged in.

 - *createPlayListPresenter*:
 Responsible for creating new playlists.
 This presenter uses the *createPlaylistView*, which in turn uses the *searchSongPresenter* (to search for new songs to add) and the *selectedSongsPresenter* to show the list of selected songs.